 - Single-purpose reverse mortgages - are the least expensive option.
 It's offered by state & local government agencies and non-profit organizations.
 The downside is that the loan may only be used for one purpose.
 This purpose must be specified by the lender.
 Homeowners with low or moderate income are qualified to take these loans.

-- Home Equity Conversion Mortages (HECM) - is the most popularly used among the three.
-It's a federally-insured reverse mortgages under the U.S Department of Housing and Urban Development (HUD). unlike single-purpose reverse mortgages, HECM loans can be used for any purposes.
+- Home Equity Conversion Mortgages (HECM) - is the most popularly used among the three.
+It's a federally-insured reverse mortgage under the U.S Department of Housing and Urban Development (HUD). unlike single-purpose reverse mortgages, HECM loans can be used for any purposes.

 Pros of Reverse Mortgages

-- A good source of income - Reverse mortgages are a good source of income for you until the day you die.
-You can get it by a monthly regular payment or a lump sum.
+- A good source of income - Reverse mortgages is a good source of income for you until the day you die.
+You can get it by monthly regular payment or a lump sum.